 iii.
 Try it for real: Ask yourself in your own reflection, “Who am I?”

-If you don’t know the truth about what you observe inside of yourSelf, how can you trust what you observe outside of yourSelf?
+If you don’t know what you observe inside yourSelf, how can you trust what you observe outside yourSelf?

 2. Ask yourself: “Where did I come from?”

 Have you ever wondered if you navigated existence before your current character known as (insert your Assigned Name here)?